-HRDF stand for Human Resource Development Fund and is managed by Pembangunan Sumber Manusia Berhad company which is under the jurisdiction of the Ministry Of Human Resource Malaysia and was established back in 1993.
-This was done on a careful fulfillment of the Human Resource Development Act 1992 Malaysia.
-Its actually a pool of funds that is human resource development levies that is collected from the workforce of service and manufacturing sectors listed in the First Schedule PSMB Act 2001.
+HRDF stands for Human Resource Development Fund, click here to check, and is managed by Pembangunan Sumber Manusia Berhad company.
+Now HRDF meaning is clear and it is under the jurisdiction of the Ministry of Human Resource Malaysia which was established in 1993.
+This was done on a careful fulfilment of the Human Resource Development Act 1992 Malaysia.

-- Log into the HRDF portal and then launch E-TRIS
+- Log into the HRDF portal then launch E-TRIS

 - From the menu that pops up, click on Grant>Apply Grant

 - Then select SBL from the menu Scheme Code >Apply